RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 11. **Hadoop** consistes of -
     1. HDFS - Distributed File system, stores multpile copies of data in distributed clusters or node so that data is not lost
     2. YARN - Yet another resource negotiator, centrally manages cluster
-    3. MapReduce - software framework to easily write vast amount of data paralally, icludes mapper function(used for transforming; mapping and preparing data) and reduce function(used for compacting and aggregating data into one whole dataset)
+    3. MapReduce - software framework to easily write vast amount of data paralally, includes mapper function(used for transforming; mapping and preparing data) and reduce function(used for compacting and aggregating data into one whole dataset)
-    4. Spark - These days Apache spark has largely taken the place of mapreduce, faster alternative to mapreduce, in-memory caching, more smart than mapreduce for data processing, spped, code reuse for batch processing and ml processing
+    4. Spark - These days Apache spark has largely taken the place of mapreduce, faster alternative to mapreduce, in-memory caching, more smart than mapreduce for data processing, speed, code reuse for batch processing and ml processing
     5. Spark components - Spark streaming, Spark sql, MLlib, GraphX
     6. **Spark MLlib** introduces ml libraries, data is stored distributedly and scalable, parallel processing.
     7. Models include - classification (NaiveBayes, LogisticRegression), Regression, Decision Tress, Clustering (Kmeans), Recommendation Engine (ALS), Topic Modellling (LDA), Ml workflow utilities (pipeline, feature transformation), SVD,PCS, statistics
     8. Spark streaming can be integrated with Kinesis
     9. Spark + Zepplin allows you to run code in notebook env, with all data science tools needed
-    10. Spark Notebook, similar concept like above but more integrated with AWS, notebooks are backedup in s3, vps, accessed only via AWS ocnsole, integrated with anaconda, pyspark, python, sparksql, scala
+    10. Spark Notebook, similar concept like above but more integrated with AWS, notebooks are backedup in s3, vps, accessed only via AWS console, integrated with anaconda, pyspark, python, sparksql, scala
     11. These are all hosted outside EMR, no additional charges for EMR users
     12. EMR secuirty - IAM policies, IAM roles, Kerberos, SSH